-The Transitional Year curriculum provides core internship rotations while also allowing flexibility according to an individual resident’s unique needs and interests.
+The Transitional Year curriculum provides core internship rotations as well as customization to fit an individual resident’s unique needs and interests.
 Our goal is to mold residents into adaptable physicians competent in patient care and equipped to thrive in today’s health care arena.